 Health and safety

-- the day-to-day management of the estate
+- those with responsibility for the day-to-day running of the school estate

 - local authorities